rdybka/vht/README.md

 - fast workflow
 - intuitive midi-in
 - unheard of time signatures
+- scenes a'la 'ton
 - fractal turtles
-- scenes a'la 'ton
+- doesn't make a sound
 - fits on a floppy
-- doesn't make a sound

-Frankly speaking, vht was envisaged to replace seq24 in author's "studio" and offers similar functionality (and limitations) with a slightly different approach.
+Frankly speaking, vht was envisaged as a re-creation of seq24 in tracker form for author's "studio needs" and offers similar functionality (and limitations) but in a different way.
 It relies 100% on JACK audio connection kit for input/output/synch and uses jack_capture for rendering.
 The GUI has similar dependencies as gnome-calculator and tracker paradigm was chosen to allow for rhythmic gymnastics otherwise hard to convey.

 Low level stuff was done in C and wrapped in a Python library.
 Human interfacing part of contraption employs GTK through gobject introspection and was also contrived in language we shall no longer spam about.

 ## dependencies
 ```